-- (i) Daniel Rimer retires and offers himself for reappointment by shareholders in accordance with the Company's Articles of Association at the Company's next AGM to be held on 26 September 2008. - (ii) Non-Executive Directors retiring by rotation and offering themselves for reappointment by shareholders at the Company's next AGM to be held on 26 September 2008. - (iii) Lord Rothschild will retire by rotation at the Company's next AGM, to be held on 26 September 2008, but will not be seeking reappointment by the shareholders. - (iv) David DeVoe and Arthur Siskind are subject to annual reappointment by shareholders in accordance with requirement A.7.2. of the Combined Code as they have served as Non-Executive Directors for longer than nine years.
-Allan Leighton will have served as a Non-Executive Director for nine year years in October 2008 and will therefore be subject to annual re-appointment with effect from the Company's AGM in October 2009. - (v) Chase Carey, Nicholas Ferguson and Jacques Nasser will be subject to retirement by rotation and reappointment by shareholders at the Company's AGM in October 2009.
+- (i) Tom Mockridge retires and offers himself for reappointment by shareholders in accordance with the Company's Articles of Association at the Company's next AGM to be held on 23 October 2009. - (ii) Non-Executive Directors retiring by rotation and offering themselves for reappointment by shareholders at the Company's next AGM to be held on 23 October 2009. - (iii) David DeVoe, Allan Leighton and Arthur Siskind are subject to annual reappointment by shareholders in accordance with requirement A.7.2. of the

+Combined Code as they have served as Non-Executive Directors for longer than nine years.
+David Evans will have served as a Non-Executive Director for nine years in September 2010 and will therefore be subject to annual reappointment with effect from the Company's AGM in 2010.

+Jeremy Darroch will be subject to retirement by rotation and reappointment by shareholders at the Company's AGM in October 2010.
 In accordance with the Company's current Articles of Association, one-third of the Directors must retire by rotation.
-Following the retirement by rotation of Lord Rothschild at the Company's next AGM, to be held on 26 September 2008, the Board will comprise of fourteen Directors.
-Assuming that the Board continues to comprise of fourteen Directors, four Directors will be required to retire by rotation at the Company's AGM in 2009 (in addition to those then subject to annual reappointment).
-Accordingly, the remaining Director to retire by rotation in 2009 will be selected by drawing lots from those Directors who would otherwise be due to retire by rotation at the AGM of the Company to be held in 2010.
+Therefore, assuming that the Board continues to comprise fourteen Directors, four Directors will be required to retire by rotation at the Company's AGM in 2010 (in addition to those then subject to annual reappointment).
+Accordingly, the remaining Directors to retire by rotation in 2010 will be selected by drawing lots from those Directors who would otherwise be due to retire by rotation at the AGM of the Company to be held in 2011, one of whom is Andrew Griffith.

-Non-Executive Directors' service agreements do not contain a notice period.
+Non-Executive Directors' letters of appointment do not contain a notice period.
+The letters of appointment are available for inspection at the Company's registered office address during normal business hours.